PradeepArivazhagan/PradeepArivazhagan/README.md

 # Hi there, I'm [Your Name]! 👋

-🎓 **Agriculture Engineer** | 💻 **Aspiring Full-Stack Developer** | 🌱 **Lifelong Learner**
+💻 **Aspiring Full-Stack Developer** | 🌱 **Lifelong Learner**

 Welcome to my GitHub profile!
-I am passionate about technology, agriculture, and continuous learning.
+I am passionate about technology and continuous learning.
 Here's a bit more about me:

 ## 🚀 About Me

-- 🎓 **Education**: I have an undergraduate degree in Agriculture Engineering.
+- 🎓 **Education**: I have a background in engineering.
-- 💼 **Career**: I have received job offers from two companies in my core field.
 - 🌱 **Current Learning**: I'm currently enhancing my skills in full-stack development with advanced technologies through the Nxt Wave program.
 - 📈 **Growth Cycle**: Completed up to Growth Cycle 4 in Nxt Wave.
-- 🔭 **Interests**: Combining technology with agriculture to create innovative solutions.
+- 🔭 **Interests**: Creating innovative solutions through technology.

 ## 🔧 Technologies & Tools